Gennadi Sardanashvily: Biography

 He attained his Ph.D. degree in physics and mathematics from MSU, in 1980, with Dmitri Ivanenko as his supervisor, and his D.Sc. degree in physics and mathematics from MSU, in 1998.

 Gennadi Sardanashvily was the founder and Managing Editor (2003 - 2013) of the International Journal of Geometric Methods in Modern Physics (IJGMMP).

-He was a member of Lepage Research Institute (Czech Republic).
+He was a member of Lepage Research Institute (Slovakia).

 Research area

 Gennadi Sardanashvily research area is geometric method in classical and quantum mechanics and field theory, gravitation theory.
 His main achievement is geometric formulation of classical field theory and non-autonomous mechanics including: